fguillen/DashboardChatbot/config/assistant_instructions_model_answer_supervisor_assistant.md

 5. **Use the tool**: Call the function 'supervisor_conclusion' with the results of your analysis

 6. **Basis for Review**: Ensure that your feedback is strictly based on the information within the conversation.
 Do not use any external information or assumptions.

+7. **Tools available in the model**: The model has access to a tool called Alert which is used to send Emails to the user.
+When the model create an alert it will be sending an email to the user.